nkorange/Secretary/README.md

 A robot that can answer question, execute task and conduct simple conversation

 Inspired by Ironman's Jarvis, I'm attempting to create a somehow alike software.
 It's of course much less smart or intelligent.

+I don't expect it to be something professional, it's just for recreation.